Blazemeter/taurus/site/dat/docs/Swagger.md

 2. Only GET requests are extracted by default (you can use `-a` option to extract all kinds of requests)
 3. Templated paths (e.g. `/api/users/{userId}`) are converted to real paths by replacing path parameters with placeholder values accoding to parameter type
 4. All types of parameters (except for `body`) are supported: `path`, `query`, `header`, `formData`.
-5. While `swagger2yaml` can generate dummy data for parameters using `type` and `format` fields, the generation of dummy data from `schema` field (containing JSONSchema definition) isn't supported (yet).
+5. While `swagger2yaml` can generate dummy data for parameters using `type` and `format` fields, the generation of dummy data from `schema` field (containing JSON Schema definition) isn't supported (yet).